 - Strong organizational, project management, and research skills

 - Relationship development and networking skills

 - Oral and written communication skills

-- Ability to learn quickly and run efficient meetings/rehearsals
+- Ability to learn quickly and run efficient meetings, events, and teams

 - Job Cycle - Very on-demand, hire in March and April through summer with increased number of postings during summer months

 - Vault Guide (access within Handshake*) (look up career guides for nonprofit, museum and cultural center, theatre, dance, and music.)

 - Arts and Cultural Council for Greater Rochester